Blog post

 7. Haunted Happenings

 Haunted attractions are a staple of Halloween entertainment, drawing in thrill-seekers from all over.
-The most haunted house in America is said to be the “Winchester Mystery House” in San Jose, California.
-Built by Sarah Winchester, the widow of gun magnate William Wirt Winchester, the house is renowned for its strange architecture, including staircases leading to nowhere and doors that open into walls.
-The legend surrounding it suggests that Sarah was haunted by the spirits of those killed by Winchester rifles, leading to her obsession with building and construction.
+The “Winchester Mystery House” in San Jose, California, is considered the most haunted house in America.
+Sarah Winchester, widow of gun magnate William Wirt Winchester, built the house.
+It is famous for its strange architecture, such as staircases that lead to nowhere and doors that open into walls.
+Legend has it that Sarah was haunted by the spirits of those killed by Winchester rifles, which drove her obsession with building and construction.

 8. Global Celebrations